-The counter tops are made of a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+The countertops are made of Corian and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Do not use abrasive cleaners since they could scratch the surface.
 A protective pad should always be used under hot utensils or pans.
+Sanding minor damaged areas can repair Corian counters.
+The color of the material is constant and not just a surface coat.